Etchall Paint Products

 Etching to Paint

 This book is filled with 36 awesome etchware projects.
-With easy-to-read instructions and step-by-step photos, this book is great for the beginner, and I found it extremely useful for creating my own etched designs.
-Each designer in this book offers great tips and suggestions to help you as you work, and provides you with a detailed supply list so you'll have all the materials to help you get the job done.
+With easy-to-read instructions and step-by-step photos, this book is great for the beginner, and I found it extremely useful for inspiring my own etched designs.
+Each designer in this book offers great tips and suggestions as well as a detailed supply list for every project so that you can get the job done.

 Etchall Etching Creme